November 2022: Admission Update

-- Community-based location: Specifically designed to enhance options for access in underserved Tacoma neighborhoods.
-Tacoma’s East Side is the anticipated community site for fall 2021.
+- Community based location: This daytime program is specifically designed to enhance options for access in underserved Tacoma neighborhoods.
+Tacoma's East Side is the anticipated community site for 2022.

 The EMT Program at Tacoma Community College trains students in fundamental emergency medical procedures including, but not limited to: